JasonmorrowGuo/PRDNet/README.md

 2. Run ```python test.py```

 ## Citing
-if the idea of our work is useful for your research, please consider citing.
+If the idea of our work is useful for your research, please consider citing.
 ```BibTex
 @article{PRDNet,
 title   = "{PRDN}et: {M}edical image segmentation based on parallel residual and dilated network",